gpuweb/WSL/Spec/source/index.rst

                    whose return type is the type of the field and whose argument type is the struct itself
         #.
 Add to the environment a mapping from the name ``operator.field=`` (where ``field`` is replaced by the name of the field) to a function declaration with two arguments,
                    whose return type is the type of the struct itself, whose first argument type is the type of the struct itself, and whose second argument type is the type of the field
         #.
+Add to the environment a mapping from the name ``operator&.field=`` (where ``field`` is replaced by the name of the field) to 4 function declarations with one argument,
+                    whose return type is a pointer to the type of the field, and whose argument type is a pointer to the struct itself.
+There is one such function declaration for each address space, that address space is used both by the pointer argument and by the return type

+#.
 If it is an enum